-Your NorthCoast 260 Center Console has been designed and constructed with safety in mind.
-As mentioned, the hull form provides the best sea-keeping ability for all around recreational use.
-However, the safety of you and your passenger's rests solely with the owner.
+Your NorthCoast 285 Hard Top has been designed and constructed with safety in mind.
+As mentioned, the hull form provides the best sea-keeping ability for all-around recreational use.
+However, the safety of you and your passengers rests solely with the owner.
 The U. S. Coast Guard (USCG) is the governing authority for U. S. waters.
-As such, the owner should become familiar with the rules of the road and stay current with USCG boating safety circulars.
+As such, the owner should become familiar the rules of the road and stay current with USCG boating safety circulars.
 There are numerous publications available from the USCG.
 To obtain this information, visit www.boatingsafety.com or call the boating safety hotline at 1-800-368-5647.